adiimated/Customer-Data-Analysis/README.md

 ### Dataset 2
 The second dataset gives the history of customers and their spending scores.
 This can be helpful in deciding the marketing strategy .

+### Dataset 3
+The last dataset is the inbuilt dataset (groceries) in R. Analysing this dataset can help the owner in stacking of products.